 Hearst's deep pockets and open application process bode well for established college and university grant seekers, especially through its Education and Health programs.
 Hearst also has two signature programs that include college scholarships—one for undergraduate journalism majors, and another for high school student government leaders.

 Heckscher primarily serves New York City but offers support throughout the nation.
 Its College Access Program includes SAT prep, peer advising, helping with financial aid, and college liaison support.

 Helios supports college access and postsecondary success for students in Arizona and Florida.

-Higher ed fundraisers should focus on Hewlett’s Education, Environment, and Global Development and Population programs.
-Unsolicited LOIs are accepted on a program-by-program basis.
+Higher education fundraisers should focus on Hewlett’s Education, Environment, and Global Development and Population programs.
+It accepts unsolicited LOIs on a program-by-program basis.

 The multi-billion-dollar foundation has a global footprint, and even without a targeted higher ed program, its wide-ranging interests provide many opportunities for universities to earn high-level funding.
 Unfortunately, unsolicited applications are off the table.

 The Armin and Esther Hirsch Foundation supports colleges and universities across the country.